 While the Supreme Court’s last term included a number of blockbuster decisions, the majority of cases received minimal coverage.

-As always, the Federalist Society takes no particular legal or public policy positions.
-All opinions expressed are those of the speakers.
+As always, the Federalist Society takes no particular positions on legal or public policy issues.
+All opinions expressed are those of the speaker.

-The Federalist Society Blog: “Originalism and the Contract Clause”
+The Federalist Society Blog: “NCAA v.
+Alston and the Future of Antitrust”

-The Federalist Society: “Courthouse Steps: Lucia v.
-SEC Decided”
+The Federalist Society: “Courthouse Steps Decision Webinar: NCAA v.
+Alston”

 SCOTUSblog: “Justices deny green cards to noncitizens granted Temporary Protected Status”

 Bloomberg Law: “Supreme Court Curbs Green-Card Bids from Temporary Residents”

 The Originalism Blog: “Sanchez v.
 Mayorkas: Are We All Textualists Now?”

 The Federalist Society: “Courthouse Steps Decision Webinar: Sanchez v.
 Mayorkas”